Skip to main content

 • estimate the cost of repairs and give quotes

-• carry out a bike service and safety check
+• carry out repairs and maintenance tasks like safety checks

-• order bike parts and keep a log of stock
+• order spare parts, keep a log of stock and process paperwork

 • attend cycling events to provide repairs and technical support